Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 Church-Survey-Templates_blog_ad

-How to Do a Church Ministry Evaluation
+Step-by-Step Guide: How to Conduct a Church Ministry Evaluation

-Church ministry evaluation is an ongoing process and has four phases:
+A church program assessment is an ongoing process and has four phases:

 1. Planning your ministry.